 As a result of Nossaman’s efforts, all ROW was delivered on-time and under budget, without protracted litigation.

 Our attorneys prepare a plan of action that involves working back from the acquiring agency's scheduled construction commencement or project operation date.
-We ensure sufficient time and attention is allocated to:
+We ensure that sufficient time and attention is allocated to:

 - Securing possession of necessary property through the court system – including a strategy on where and how to file actions to address potential court delays.